 December, January and February tend to be the coldest months in Europe, yet some countries enjoy mild weather and many sunny days.
 As you would expect, these countries are mostly in the south, and the weather can also vary greatly between different areas in each country.

 Although winter is not most people’s first choice when it comes to visiting Europe, there are many benefits in going to Europe in December.
-For example, December is quite and ideal time to visit places that are too warm and crowded in summer… as long as you don't mind skipping out on swimming in the sea!

 1. Greece in December

 As we live in Greece, here is where we need to begin!
 Greece is one of the southernmost countries in Europe, and it’s where the highest temperature ever in Europe was recorded – a whopping 48 C (118 F) back in 1977.

 However, winters in Greece can be surprisingly cold and wet, especially in Northern Greece and the many mountainous areas of the country.
 There's even ski resorts in some of the mountain areas!

 I've spent Christmas in Athens a number of times now, and whilst it's warmer than back in the UK, it's certainly not shorts and T-shirt weather!

 That said, there are certain areas in Greece where temperatures are mild and some people swim all year round.
 Crete as well as the south Peloponnese feature among the warmest places in Europe in December.

 Although temperatures in Crete generally drop below 20 C (68 F) in December, they are still quite high compared to most other places in Europe.